Ajgautam01/Final-Report/README.md

  ### Follow Installation Guide of nodejs or npm and rect in Ubuntu
  watching React tutorial of code with Harry on YOUTUBE

+ # Week 6 UI/UX
+   Work on Figma for making blueprint of Android app(Todo)

+ # Week 7 UI/UX
+   Work on Figma for making blueprint of Android app(Todo)